jamesdimick/UnityMaterialInstancedPropertiesEditor/README.md

-# UnityMaterialInstancedPropertiesEditor
+# Unity Material Instanced Properties Editor
-Generic editor for instanced properties in Unity materials.
+A generic editor for manipulating instanced properties of materials in Unity.